lihofmann/lihofmann/README.md

 - 👋 Hi, I’m @lihofmann
 - 👀 I’m interested in how humans use information from multiple sources to understand language meaning.
-- 🌱 I’m currently learning how to handle the administrative issues I need to get done in order to receive my degree and get my life in order.
+- 🌱 I’m currently writing up some research and teaching linguistics classes.
-- 💞️ I’m looking to collaborate on experiments, projects addressing interpretation and/or processing of anaphora.
+- 💞️ I’m looking to connect with other researchers thinking about the interpretation and/or processing of anaphora.
-- 📫 How to reach me: Email lihofman AT ucsc.edu
+- 📫 How to reach me: Email lisa.hofmann AT ling.uni-stuttgart.de